ericoporto/ags-manual-wiki/FAQ.md

 **Q. How should I name my views, objects, ...**

 A. When you are looking into your objects in the Room Editor, they are obviously an object.
 When you are referencing them on script, you can get lost.
-It's a good and common practice when using AGS to precede the name of an element with a lower case letter of it's type, make it easier to find them in the Editor with auto complete (ctrl+space) and the consistency will make easier to remember.
+It's a good and common practice when using AGS to precede the name of an element with a lower case letter of its type, make it easier to find them in the Editor with auto complete (ctrl+space) and the consistency will make easier to remember.
 So for a view, something like `vRogerWalking` is a good name, and the `v` at start tells you it's a view; A character with real name Joe, is a good idea to have the script name be cJoe, now the `c` reminds of character; a GUI for a lever puzzle could be called `gLeverPuzzle`; An object that is a flower as `oFlower`; A hotspot of the exit door as hExitDoor.

 ---